-The proposed RFA1 site boundary additions will not result in substantive changes to the type or amount of solid waste and wastewater generated during facility construction and operation.
-Therefore, the Department recommends Council rely on its findings and conditions in the Final Order on ASC, as referenced below.
+The RFA1 site boundary additions will not result in substantive changes to the type or amount of solid waste and wastewater generated during facility construction and operation.
+Therefore, the Council relies on its findings and conditions in the Final Order on ASC, as referenced below.